-Follow https://www.rabbitawarenessactiongroup.co.uk/sign-our-letter/ or use the QR code opposite, to sign into the RAAG letter.
+Follow https://www.rabbitawarenessactiongroup.co.uk/sign-our-letter/ to sign into the RAAG letter.

-A research project by the RWAF and academic experts won the poster prize at the annual Association for Veterinary Teaching and Research Work conference in Dublin on 2nd and 3rd September.
+A research project by the RWAF and academic experts won the poster prize at the annual Association for Veterinary Teaching and Research Work conference in Dublin on the 2nd and 3rd of September.

 Results showed that many vets lack confidence, with only 1 in 10 vets feeling well-prepared after graduation.
 This confidence improves thanks to CPD (Continuing Professional Development), but more than half did not currently feel very confident when treating rabbits.

 40% of vets received one day or fewer of teaching on rabbits during their degree.
 The majority of respondents identified increasing the amount of teaching as the best way to improve competence and confidence in treating rabbits.

 The survey was conducted by Hartpury University postgraduate student Nicola Clements, Senior Lecturer at the University of Gloucestershire Dr Richard Rolfe, and the RWAF’s Veterinary Adviser Richard Saunders.
 Though it was a small survey, it offers clear indicators that education on rabbits during veterinary degrees needs to change and that further research on this is needed.